⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 The psychological match happens before the legal one.

-Watching police encounters online gives people the illusion of preparedness.
+Watching encounters online creates the illusion of preparedness.

 Real encounters do.

-That’s why people who “know the script” still mess up.
+That’s why people who “know the script” still make mistakes.

-Ethics Matter Here — This Isn’t About Provocation.
+Ethics Matter — This Is Not About Provocation

-This series does not exist to teach people how to bait, challenge, or dominate officers.
+This series does not teach people to bait, challenge, or dominate officers.

 That behavior: